D0NN1EDARK0/D0NN1EDARK0/README.md

-hello. im magnus and i like total drama island
+hello. im magnus, i suggest going to my rentry if you like to know more about me.

-🟢 online : looking for a chat so feel free to int
+online : bored, or talking with friends. feel free to int

-🟡 away : most likley off tab or drawing - whisp to int
+away : most likey was online before. probally off tab.

-🔴 busy : this is my usual status as i am always afk - whisp to int (again)
+busy : usual status, either im afk or off tab.

 https://rentry.co/FAKENERDZ
 <!---